vladlpavlov/Pythagoras/README.md

 # Pythagoras

-Scalable idempotent computations in Python.
+Planet-scale distributed computing in Python.

 ## What is it?